Construction aggregate: Specifications

-In Europe, sizing ranges are specified as d/D, where the d shows the smallest and D shows the largest square mesh grating that the particles can pass.
+In Europe, sizing ranges are specified as d/D, where the d shows the smallest and D shows the largest square mesh grating through which the particles can pass.
 Application-specific preferred sizings are covered in European Standard EN 13043 for road construction, EN 13383 for larger armour stone, EN 12620 for concrete aggregate, EN 13242 for base layers of road construction, and EN 13450 for railway ballast.